Table of Contents

 MotoPress AMP WordPress plugin

-This WordPress plugin will help put your blog content and WooCommerce products on AMP relatively fast.
+This accelerated mobile pages WordPress plugin will help put your blog content and WooCommerce products on AMP relatively fast.
 It’s meant for publishers, e-commerce websites, advertisers, small businesses and everyone who wants to generate more eyeballs for their pages.

-After comparing different plugins, I’d say that the biggest strengths of this solution are full WooCommerce support, easy-to-handle plugin settings built with the native WordPress functionality in mind, and frictionless integration with multiple third-party tools.
+It should be mentioned that the biggest strengths of this WP AMP plugin are full WooCommerce support, easy-to-handle plugin settings built with the native WordPress functionality in mind, and frictionless integration with multiple third-party tools.

 One of the unique features of MotoPress AMP is that you can literally override AMP content for posts and pages individually displaying unique content for chosen posts.